themanyone/firstpage/README.md

 ```
 headings : docs, help
 title : The Nerd Show
-description : Nerd stuff...
+description : Nerd stuff
 url : https://thenerdshow.com
 ```
-The above shortcut instruct FirstPage to put a link to The Nerd Show in the menu under "docs" and "help".
+The above shortcut instruct FirstPage to put a link to The Nerd Show in the menu under "docs" and "help."
 The order of the elements is not critical.
 Try it!
 There are no real restrictions on what can go in a shortcut.
 This README is actually a cache shortcut that FirstPage uses to cache a more up-to-date copy of itself in the menu under "docs".

 ## Use GitHub as a Blogging Platform

 We can upload markdown to GitHub and drop shortcuts on the web server.
-The server will track updates as they change on GitHub. **Cached files** with cache: header will persist even if the remote files are deleted!
+The server will track updates as they change on GitHub. **Cached files** with cache: header will persist even if the remote files disappear!
 If you do not want to keep cached copies around, use the url : shortcut instead. **URL shortcuts** are never cached.

 ## Automatic Keyword Generation